Sumitmeena4/Arrays/README.md

-In this repo I've practised my hands on Arrays concept and learn how to :- Create Arrays
+In this repo I've practised my hands on Arrays concept and learn how to :- Creating Arrays,
-  Took Inputs in Arrays.
+  Took Inputs in Arrays,
-  Get Smallest,Largest.
+  Get Smallest,Largest,
   Use of Functions/Methods and Calling.